 Manifestation Determination in Arizona: What Happens When Your Child Gets Suspended

-The school has suspended your child with a disability for 10 or more days in a school year, and someone mentioned a "manifestation determination."
+The school has removed your child with a disability for more than 10 school days in a school year, or a pattern of removals may amount to a disciplinary change of placement, and someone mentioned a "manifestation determination."
 This is one of the most misunderstood procedural protections in special education law — and one of the most consequential.
 Here is how it works in Arizona.

 The 10-Day Rule

-Under IDEA, any student with a disability (IEP or 504 plan) who is removed from their educational placement for more than 10 school days in a school year — cumulatively, not just consecutively — triggers specific legal protections.
-These apply whether removals are called "suspensions," "emergency removals," "in-school suspensions with educational exclusion," or any other label.
+Under IDEA, a student with an IEP who is removed from their educational placement for more than 10 school days in a school year — cumulatively, not just consecutively — triggers specific IDEA discipline protections.
+Section 504 has separate discipline protections; do not assume an IDEA MDR or IDEA stay-put protection applies solely because a student has a 504 plan.
+These rules apply whether removals are called "suspensions," "emergency removals," "in-school suspensions with educational exclusion," or any other label.

 Arizona schools sometimes miscount removal days, exclude lunch detentions or partial-day removals from the count, or fail to track cumulative removals across the year.
 Keep your own count.
 Ask the district in writing how many days your child has been removed from placement this school year.